Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 1. Entering the office.
 Door.

-2. On the threshold of the cab:
+2. At the threshold of the cabin:

-a) left wall
+a) left wall;

 b) right wall;